 - Instructor accounts may NOT be created for student users

 - Only the work of registered Oxford students may be submitted to Turnitin (not any work by external students, prospective students, researchers, or staff members)

 - If a particular department elects to submit student papers to the TII Oxford repository, all such papers will be available for future matching against any Oxford Univ student work submitted via different departments.

 - The IT Services institutional administrator can access all sub-accounts and all that they contain.

-- IT Services does not provide individual assistance to instructors or students using anything other than the Sakai (WebLearn)-TII integration, or those using TII direct (e.g. admin staff).
+- IT Services does not provide individual assistance to instructors or students using anything other than the WebLearn-TII integration, or those using Turnitin direct (e.g. admin staff).

-- IT Services does not provide technical or user support for any departmentally based sub-accounts, beyond standard instructor and student guides available on the TII site http://submit.ac.uk and standard training courses offered by http://courses.it.ox.ac.uk (listed under 'Plagiarism').
+- IT Services does not provide technical or user support for any departmentally based sub-accounts, beyond standard instructor and student guides available on the Turnitin support site and standard training courses offered by the IT Learning Centre (listed under 'Plagiarism').

 5 Request for a Turnitin instructor account using a generic email address

 In specific cases, for official university units, there may be a need to create a Turnitin instructor account using a generic email address.
-This will allow multiple people (such as administrators and examiners) to view the electronic version of the Originality Report (colour and hyperlinked), as opposed to the downloadable PDF version which is black and white, linear, and more difficult to interpret.
+This will allow multiple people (such as administrators and examiners) to view the electronic version of the Originality Report (colour and hyperlinked), as opposed to the downloadable PDF version which is linear and not as easy to interpret.

 5.1 The requestor needs to supply the following information: